Grave desecration: Grave reuse

 The United Kingdom Parliament passed the Burial Act 1857.
 Concerns arose that due to rapidly expanding cities because of the industrial revolution, burial graves were reused too quickly.
 The offense of disturbing a burial included in the Burial Act 1857 was based on the belief that a grave was to be undisturbed for eternity.
 Section 25 of the Burial Act 1857 made it unlawful in England and Wales to disturb human burials without a license or on ground consecrated by the rites of the Church of England, without the permission of the church.

 Cemetery relocation

 Cemeteries may also be moved so that the land can be reused for transportation structures.
 In some countries it is forbidden to move a cemetery.
 In Alberta, Canada, for instance, the Cemetery Act expressly forbids the relocation of cemeteries or the mass exhumation of marked graves for any reason whatsoever.

 Urinating on someone's grave

 As a form of great disrespect to the dead, a person urinates on the decedent's grave.
-In 17th century Churchyard-Väki tradition One was expected to proceed with quiet reverence in a cemetery.
-According to Väki folklore people could be punished by "angered beings" or "fall sick" for simply urinating in a graveyard.
+In 17th century Churchyard-Väki tradition, one was expected to proceed with quiet reverence in a cemetery.
+According to Väki folklore, people could be punished by "angered beings" or "fall sick" for simply urinating in a graveyard.

+Razing of cemeteries

+Mount of Olives in Jerusalem

+By the end of 1949, and throughout the Jordanian rule, some Arab residents uprooted tombstones and plowed the land in the cemeteries at the Mount of Olives, and an estimated 38,000 tombstones were damaged in total.
+During this period, a road was paved through the cemetery, in the process destroying graves including those of famous persons.